1. Have Plenty of Fresh, Cold Water Available

 If you want to take your dog on a road trip this summer, Dr. Reynolds says, “In the car with air conditioning is fine.
 Keep an eye on him to see if he starts panting, though.
 If the dog isn’t acclimated to travel, the extra anxiety associated with traveling can be enough to put a dog over the edge.”

-Dr. Reynolds trains his dogs from an early age so not only are they used to traveling, but it’s something they also look forward to.
+Dr. Reynolds trains his dogs from an early age so not only are they used to travel, but it’s something they also look forward to.

 5. Stay Out of the Dog House